Magnitude (mathematics)

 In mathematics, the magnitude or size of a mathematical object is a property which determines whether the object is larger or smaller than other objects of the same kind.
-More formally, an object's magnitude is the displayed result of an ordering (or ranking)—of the class of objects to which it belongs.
+More formally, an object's magnitude is the displayed result of an ordering (or ranking) of the class of objects to which it belongs.
+Magnitude as a concept dates to Ancient Greece and has been applied as a measure of distance from one object to another.
+For numbers, the absolute value of a number is commonly applied as the measure of units between a number and zero.

+In vector spaces, the Euclidean norm is a measure of magnitude used to define a distance between two points in space.
 In physics, magnitude can be defined as quantity or distance.
+An order of magnitude is typically defined as a unit of distance between one number and another's numerical places on the decimal scale.

 History

-The Greeks distinguished between several types of magnitude, including:
+Ancient Greeks distinguished between several types of magnitude, including: